-16. Once the needle has been advanced through the skin, subcutaneous tissue, and the wall of the AVF or AVG, blood flashback should be visible.
-Once flashback is visible, level the needle to skin level and slowly insert the needle to the hub.
-Flipping needles is not recommended (needles being manufactured today have back eyes; flipping needles can cause tearing of the AVF).
+Once the needle has been advanced through the skin, subcutaneous tissue, and the wall of the AVF or AVG, blood flashback should be visible.
+Once flashback is visible, Level the needle to skin level and slowly insert into the vessel.
+Needles do not necessarily have to go right to the hub.
+Flipping needles is not recommended (needles have back eyes and flipping them can cause tearing of the AVF).

 If blood flashback is not seen, confirm needle placement by assessing blood flow into the tubing.
-Some AVFs will have less flashback than others.
+Some AVFs/AVGs will have less flashback than others.
 If no blood returns, carefully adjust needle.